Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Introduction

-Generalisation error measures a model's predictive performance on data with unknown targets (labels).
-While empirical results can demonstrate that a model works in practice, they often cannot explain the underlying reasons for good performance.
-On the other hand, deriving the generalisation error enables us to understand the conditions under which a GNN is expected to succeed or fail.
-Prior works on understanding the failure scenarios of GNNs have primarily focused on oversmoothing \citep{DBLP:conf/nips/Keriven22}, where node representations become indistinguishable, but oversmoothing alone does not fully explain the performance gap across different models or input data, motivating a deeper investigation of the generalisation error.
-Several prior works have bounded the generalisation error of GNNs using tools from statistical learning theory.
-These include approaches based on algorithmic stability \citep{DBLP:conf/kdd/VermaZ19,DBLP:journals/ijon/ZhouW21}, Rademacher complexity \citep{DBLP:conf/nips/EsserVG21,DBLP:journals/corr/abs-2102-10234}, and PAC-Bayes theory \citep{DBLP:conf/iclr/LiaoUZ21}.
-However, these bounds are often restricted to a single architecture, loose, and do not capture the true generalisation.
-Recent works explore connections between generalisation and expressivity \citep{DBLP:conf/iclr/RauchwergerJL25,DBLP:conf/iclr/LiG0025}, but their bounds are limited to spatial GNNs and offer limited practical insight.
-Even deriving bounds for GNNs is challenging due to the dependencies in the graph data, unlike traditional machine learning settings with independent data samples \citep{DBLP:journals/corr/abs-1906-11300}.
-We therefore ask the following questions:
+Several prior works have upper bounded the generalisation error of GNNs using tools from statistical learning theory, including approaches based on algorithmic stability \citep{DBLP:conf/kdd/VermaZ19,DBLP:journals/ijon/ZhouW21}, Rademacher complexity \citep{DBLP:conf/nips/EsserVG21,DBLP:journals/corr/abs-2102-10234}, and PAC-Bayes theory \citep{DBLP:conf/iclr/LiaoUZ21}.
+However, these bounds are often restricted to a single architecture, tend to be loose, and do not capture the true generalisation.
+Moreover, deriving bounds for GNNs is challenging due to the dependencies in the graph data, unlike traditional machine learning settings with independent data samples \citep{DBLP:journals/corr/abs-1906-11300}.
+We therefore ask:

 \emph{Is it possible to derive exact generalisation error for GNNs?
-Consequently, can we gain insights into the role of the graph data---features, structure, and targets---as well as the effect of the graph filter?}
+Consequently, can it reveal how the graph data---features, structure, and targets---, and the graph filter contribute to performance?
+Can theory help to assess whether standard benchmarks reliably capture these influences?}